Greetings from Proteomics Meeting 2017!

-Meetings International absolutely delighted to welcome you to the Global Proteomics Conference which will be held in Kuala lumpur, Malaysia on August 21-22, 2017.
+Meetings International absolutely delighted to welcome you to the Global Proteomics Conference which will be held in Dubai, UAE on October 12-13, 2017.
 With a theme of “Improved Understanding, Latest Advances And Future Prospects In The Field Of Proteomics.”

 Meetings International provides a Global Platform for Biochemistry Professionals, Biotech, Medical and Healthcare Professionals to Exchange Ideas, Knowledge and Networking at its 100+ International Conferences.